tiggaa/URA/README.md

-# User Research Assitance (URA)
+# User Research Assistance (URA)

 ## Introduction

 The User Research Assistance (URA) Tool is designed to help User Researchers to create User Personas, User Stories, and also track project Stakeholders.
-A User Storey cannot be created without first creating a User Persona, so the UR will need to know who they are creating the storey for.
+A User Story cannot be created without first creating a User Persona, so the UR will need to know who they are creating the story for.
 The Personas can be updated at any time.

 ## Demonstration